benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     },
 ```

-The above configuration will instruct My_Remote to send the example_stb a KEY_UP code via the bluetooth channel.
+The above configuration will instruct my_remote to send the example_stb a KEY_UP code via the bluetooth channel.
 Medium is determined by the type.
 Objects for different devices can be present in the mode file.

 #### ADB